StanfordVL/iGibson/docs/examples_render.rst

 Use the mesh renderer
 ---------------------

-You can use the mesh renderer to render a Gibson mesh within lines of code:
+You can use the mesh renderer to render an iGibson mesh within lines of code:

 .. code-block:: python